On this page

 Can I earn my nursing degree in Charlotte completely online?

-It’s possible to earn your nursing degree entirely online if you don’t need to meet a practicum requirement.
+It depends on your degree and chosen specialty.
+And what degree and concentration you choose determines if you’ll need to complete an in-person practicum.
 If you’re enrolling in an RN to BSN, as an example, you can probably find an online version of the degree since it only requires coursework.
 However any degrees with clinical hours will require that portion of the program to be completed in person.
+But these programs will often allow students to complete the classroom portion of learning fully online.

 Will my online Charlotte nursing degree be considered less valuable by employers?